khansamad47/twitterMapper/README.md

 Description
 ==========
-In this project read tweets associated with an entered keyword by the user from the Twitter Python API and compute sentiments of the tweet text using a classification algorithm.
-Other information such as the location coodinates, handle of user are also stored and plotted on Google Maps.
+In this project we read tweets associated with an entered keyword by the user using a Twitter Python API and compute sentiments of the tweets' text using a classification algorithm.
+Other information such as the location coodinates, handle of the users are also stored.
+The tweets are then plotted on a world map on our webbased GUI.
 Each tweet is represented by a marker where the color of the marker highlights the sentiment of the tweet  (green – positive sentiment, red – negative sentiment).
 This enables us to have location wise sentiments for any input query given by the user.

 Under The Hood
 ==============